Machine Unlearning on Pre-trained Models by Residual Feature Alignment Using LoRA: Experiments

 \subsection{Computational Performance}

 To evaluate the computational efficiency of our proposed method, we compared the training times of different models and baseline methods across various tasks.
 Detailed experimental results are presented in Table \ref{tab:time}, with training times measured in seconds.
 From the table, it can be observed that the retraining method requires the longest time, especially for complex models, highlighting the importance of efficient unlearning methods for complex models.
 Among all the baselines, the NegGrad method is usually the fastest, as it only requires fine-tuning on the unlearning set.
 However, as previously discussed, NegGrad can negatively impact model performance.
 The Finetune method shows decent time efficiency compared to BadT, yet it fails to achieve true unlearning.
 Our method is generally comparable to BadT in terms of computational efficiency, with similar training times in most cases.
 Compared to retraining, our total training time across all tasks is reduced by $94\%$.
 In BadT, two teacher models are used, whereas our method only requires one teacher model in the student-teacher framework, thereby reducing the required computational resources.
-Moreover, our method leverages the LoRA module to obtain residual features from intermediate layers, allowing us to even dispense with the teacher-student architecture and directly align with pre-trained features, significantly reducing computational costs.
-For instance, when we remove the teacher model during the training process of ResNet18 and directly align with its pre-trained features, the model's performance metrics remain identical, but the training time for class unlearning decreases from $90.96$ seconds to $83.18$ seconds.